iremecem/Missionaries-and-Cannibals/README.md

 # Missionaries-and-Cannibals

-Solves the missionaries and cannibals problem with Non-Deterministic Search.
+Solves the missionaries and cannibals problem with Non-Deterministic Search, given any number of missionaries and cannibals as well as the boat capacity.